Cleveland Browns vs. Cincinnati Bengals NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Cleveland is 3-3 against the spread and 4-2 overall in games when it records more than 22.2 points.

-- In games that Cleveland picks up more than 349.3 yards, the team is 5-2 against the spread and 4-3 overall.
+- In games that Cleveland totals over 349.3 yards, the team is 5-2 against the spread and 4-3 overall.

 - The Browns have turned the ball over one more time (20 total) than the Bengals have forced a turnover (19) this season.